scott5/pigfx/README.md

 For example, to choose the 8x14 font as default, rename kernel-14.img to kernel.img on the SD card.

+The default kernel.img file in the uses the VGA font.

 At runtime, pressing F12 cycles through the three font sizes.
 This is temporary, at the next boot the size reverts to the default.

+### Changing the number of lines on the screen

+Some software assumes a specific number of lines on screen (often 24) and will not work properly if the actual screen differs from that.

+By default the terminal will put as many lines on the screen as possbile given the selected font size with a small border above and below.
+For the CGA font that's 59 lines, EGA has 34 and the VGA font has 29 lines.

+The number of lines can be changed at runtime by pressing F10.
+This will cycle through starting at the maximum number, going down to 16 and then back to maximum.

+To change the initial number of lines, change the SCREEN_LINES setting in pigfx_config.h.in and re-compile the kernel.

 For more instructions refer to the original project: